jFransham/woosh/README.md

-# WOOSH: WOnky Optimising SHell
+# WOOSH: WOnky Optimizing SHell

 A POSIX-compatible shell that exists to ideally run as ridiculously fast as possible, and not designed for interactive use.
 Supposed to be a drop-in